renovatebot/renovate/docs/usage/key-concepts/automerge.md

 If you _don't_ use GitHub Actions as your CI provider, follow these steps:

-Update your CI provider's configuration so it also runs tests on the temporary `gh-readonly-queue/{base_branch}` branches, read your CI providers's documentation to learn how to do this.
+Update your CI provider's configuration, so it also runs tests on the temporary `gh-readonly-queue/{base_branch}` branches, read your CI provider's documentation to learn how to do this.

 On `github.com`, go to your repository's "homepage", click on Settings, scroll down to the Pull Requests section and [enable the "Allow auto-merge" checkbox](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/configuring-pull-request-merges/managing-auto-merge-for-pull-requests-in-your-repository#managing-auto-merge).
 Go to your repository's branch protection rules for your base branch (usually `main`) and enable the "Require merge queue" setting.